 As I wandered the seaside roads and neatly manicured parks of Fethiye, I found picnics to be the most common occurrence.
 As the workday came to an end or the weekend excitement arrived, locals came out in full force to breathe in the fresh air.

-Anywhere with a direct view of the expansive, glimmering ripples of the Mediterranean, you’ll find a small gathering.
-The normal setup for a picnic in Fethiye consists of folding lounge chairs, an easily moveable tabletop, snacks, and a range of beverages.
+Anywhere with a direct view of the Mediterranean, you’ll find a small gathering.
+The normal setup for a picnic in Fethiye consists of folding lounge chairs, an easily movable tabletop, snacks, and a range of beverages.
 Most notable of the drinks?
 A heated mug of black tea accompanied by a collection of matching cups.

 COUNT THE CATS OF FETHIYE